BlaireLeone/bulma-clean-theme/the-moray-eel.md

 ![](/img/eels-2-2.jfif)

 While similarly equipped with a second set of jaws in the throat, moray eels are a little different.
-They have what are called raptorial pharyngeal jaws, which play a more active role in wrangling prey.
-Moral eels catch their prey with the sharp recurved teeth of their first set of jaws, before launching their pharyngeal jaws from the throat into the oral cavity to hook the prey and reel it back.
+They have what are called raptorial pharyngeal jaws, which play a more active role in pinning down prey.
+Moral eels catch their prey with the sharp recurved teeth of their first set of jaws, before launching their pharyngeal jaws from the throat into the oral cavity to hook the prey and reel it backwards.
 This feeding method relies on elongated muscles, which expand and contract with the launching method to control the jaw set.

 ![](/img/moray-eel-jaw.jpg)